ormsolutions/NORMA/README.txt

 	BuildAll.bat - Main, Help, Setup, Tests
 	FirstTimeBuildAll.bat - DevTools, Main, Help, Setup, Tests

 To set the version of Visual Studio that NORMA is being built for, use the TargetVisualStudioVersion environment variable.
-The two supported values are:
+The supported values are:
 SET TargetVisualStudioVersion=v8.0
 SET TargetVisualStudioVersion=v9.0
+SET TargetVisualStudioVersion=v10.0
+SET TargetVisualStudioVersion=v11.0
+SET TargetVisualStudioVersion=v12.0

+These values correspond to Visual Studio 20xx where v8.0=2005, v9.0=2008, v10.0=2010, v11.0=2012, v12.0=2013.

 See the comments in SetupEnvironment.bat for additional details on how the options are used.

-Notes on building and debugging with VS2008:
+Notes on building and debugging with VS2008 through VS2013:
-The project files (.csproj, etc) are multitargeted to work correctly in either Visual Studio 2005 or 2008.
-However, the solution files (.sln) have slightly different formats in VS2005 and VS2008.
-If you open a VS2005 solution file in VS2008 then you will be prompted to upgrade. *.VS2008.sln files are provided as companions to all *.sln files for use in VS2008.
+The project files (.csproj, etc) are multitargeted to work correctly in Visual Studio 2005 and higher.
+However, the solution files (.sln) have slightly different formats in each VS version.
+If you open a VS2005 solution file in VS2008 then you will be prompted to upgrade. *.VS2008.sln files are provided as companions to all *.sln files for use in VS2008, and you will find corresponding .sln files for each successive version of VisualStudio.
 However, the *.VS2008.sln files are not sufficient for successfully building in VS2008.

-You must set the TargetVisualStudioVersion to v9.0 to successfully target VS2008 from the VS2008 IDE.
+You must set the TargetVisualStudioVersion to the correct version (listed above) before opening a NORMA project file from any of the Visual Studio IDE environments.
 The easiest way to do this is to (after the initial batch files mentioned above have completed successfully) is with the following steps.
 You may want to put these steps into an easily accessible batch file.
+The example given is for Visual Studio 2008, but 2010, 2012, and 2013 work similarly.
 1) Open a Visual Studio 2008 Command Prompt
 2) SET TargetVisualStudioVersion=v9.0
 3) Navigate to your NORMA root code directory